 Turning off the iPhone camera shutter sound is not a big deal.
-There are two simple ways to do it.
+There are some simple ways to do it.
 More after the jump.

-How to Turn Off/Mute Camera Shutter Sound on iPhone and iPad
+How to Turn Off Camera Shutter Sound on iPhone and iPad

 Use the Mute or Ring/Silent Switch

-You can use the mute switch to comfortably turn off the shutter sound of the camera app.
+You can use the mute switch to turn off the shutter sound of the camera app comfortably.

 One thing you need to know that it will also mute incoming calls and notifications.
 So, once you have captured the photos, make sure to turn off the silent switch to unmute the notifications as well as incoming calls sound.